SymbioticLab/Oobleck/README.md

 Oobleck evaluation was done in our own cluster, which can only be accessed via University network.
 For artifact evaluation, we instead provide a [CameleonCloud](https://www.chameleoncloud.org/) instance with multiple NVIDIA GPUs.

+To access the node, store a certificate to `<name>.pem` anywhere (including `-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`) that we provided in bidding instructions section.
+Then, access the node using the provided username and IP address in the same section.

 Our evaluation consists of
 - Functional correctness evaluation via unit tests
 - Paper figure correctness evaluation via simulation results and plotter

 ## Prerequisite